Paritoshyadav/understanding-the-global-trends-in-investments-/README.md

 # Understanding the global trends in investments
-Understanding the global trends in investments so that we can take the investment decisions effectively.
+Understanding the global trends in investments so that we can make investment decisions effectively.

 #  Where did we get the data from?
 I have taken real investment data from crunchbase.com, so the insights we get